-Ironically, homemade risotto is pretty straightforward, involves relatively few ingredients, and has endless possibilities.
+Homemade risotto is pretty straightforward, involves relatively few ingredients, and can be made in countless variations.
 Don’t have any shallots?
 Grab a regular yellow onion.
 Can’t afford expensive dried wild mushrooms?
 Use fresh.
 No Arborio rice?
-Try it with quinoa or orzo.
+Try it with farro or quinoa.

 Porcini Mushroom Risotto

 - 3 cups (720 mL) chicken stock or vegetable

 - 2 tablespoon unsalted butter divided

 - 1 cup Arborio or Carnaroli rice

 - kosher salt

 - Place the dried porcini mushrooms in a bowl and add 2 cups of boiling water until just covered.
 Let the mushrooms hydrate fully for 20 to 30 minutes.
 Drain the mushrooms with sieve, making sure to keep and set aside the mushroom liquid for later.

 - Finely chop the hydrated mushrooms.
 Set aside.
 Place chicken broth and 1 cup of reserved mushroom broth in a separate saucepan.
 Bring to a low simmer.

 - Place a heavy bottom pot or Dutch oven over medium heat, add the butter and olive oil, and sauté finely diced onions, stirring constantly, until they become very soft and translucent.